ZloVechno/academic-search/README.md

 This is Linux program, but it is based on platform undependable libraries, so can be compiled under each system that supports analogs of following packages.

-The program require analogs of the packages in you system, that are listed below.
+The program requires analogs of the packages in you system, that are listed below.

 * `Qt4-Core`
 * `Qt4-WebKit`